-Note: Author's Note: This document is a combination of David Bannon's Samba 2.2 PDC HOWTO and the Samba NT Domain FAQ.
+Note: Author's Note: This document is a combination of David Bannon's "Samba 2.2 PDC HOWTO" and "Samba NT Domain FAQ".
 Both documents are superseded by this one.

-Version of Samba prior to release 2.2 had marginal capabilities to act as a Windows NT 4.0 Primary DOmain Controller (PDC).
-Beginning with Samba 2.2.0, we are proud to announce official support for Windows NT 4.0 style domain logons from Windows NT 4.0 (through SP6) and Windows 2000 (through SP1) clients.
+Versions of Samba prior to release 2.2 had marginal capabilities to act as a Windows NT 4.0 Primary Domain Controller (PDC).
+With Samba 2.2.0, we are proud to announce official support for Windows NT 4.0-style domain logons from Windows NT 4.0 and Windows 2000 clients.
 This article outlines the steps necessary for configuring Samba as a PDC.
 It is necessary to have a working Samba server prior to implementing the PDC functionality.
-If you have not followed the steps outlined in <a href="https://www.unit.com/un
+If you have not followed the steps outlined in UNIX INSTALL.html, please make sure that your server is configured correctly before proceeding.
+Another good resource in the smb.conf(5) man page.
+The following functionality should work in 2.2:

-- domain logons for Windows NT 4.0/2000 clients. - placing a Windows 9x client in user level security - retrieving a list of users and groups from a Samba PDC to Windows 9x/NT/2000 clients - roving (roaming) user profiles - Windows NT 4.0 style system policies
+- domain logons for Windows NT 4.0/2000 clients. - placing a Windows 9x client in user level security - retrieving a list of users and groups from a Samba PDC to Windows 9x/NT/2000 clients - roving (roaming) user profiles - Windows NT 4.0-style system policies